Minocqua vacation rentals

 The town of Minocqua itself is a charming basecamp, with plenty of shops, breweries, and restaurants to entertain you between adventures.
 (The Friday night fish fries in this region are legendary.)
 The 36-foot-tall statue of Paul Bunyan and Babe is not the only remnant of this area’s logging past — lumberjack shows take place in Woodruff all summer.

-When is the best time to stay in a vacation rental in Minocqua?
+The best time to stay in a vacation rental in Minocqua

 Northern Highland-American Legion State Forest